Mystify: Michael Hutchence: Release

 The world premiere of Mystify: Michael Hutchence took place in Manhattan at the Tribeca Film Festival on 25 April 2019, including a live Q&A session with the film’s director after the screening.
 Over the next few months it played in festivals around Canada, Australia, Czech Republic, Germany and New Zealand, building anticipation: at the Hot Docs in Toronto, Sydney, Munich and New Zealand Film Festivals.

 Advance screenings with Lowenstein in attendance for special Q&A sessions followed in June, at the Astor Theatre in Melbourne, Ritz Cinema in Sydney and the European premiere held at the Karlovy Vary International Film Festival.

 An official trailer was released on 4 June 2019 and featured the songs "Mystify" and "Never Tear Us Apart" by INXS.

 It was released in cinemas across Australia on 4 July and in New Zealand on 12 September through Madman Entertainment.

 Initially the film was screened out of competition during the BFI London Film Festival on 4 October 2019 at the Curzon Mayfair Cinema and then released in the United Kingdom on 18 October through Dogwoof.
 The Netherlands saw a release on 24 October by Piece of Magic entertainment.
 In the United States Fathom Events and Shout!
 Factory will theatrically release the film for one-night-only on 7 January 2020.

 Broadcast

 In Australia, the documentary was aired by ABC Television during 24 November 2019.
 Channel BBC Two aired the film in the UK on 28 December.

 Home media

 It was released on DVD, digital and Blu-ray disc in Australia by Madman Entertainment on 25 November 2019.
 It contains twelve special features including early days - where they discuss the band’s formation, acting, discussing Prague where three INXS music videos were filmed and Professor of Psychiatry, Steve Ellen’s analyses into Hutchence’s death.
-Dogwoof released the film in the U.K. and Ireland on 9 December.
+Dogwoof released the film in the United Kingdom and Ireland on 9 December.
 The extra features include an interview with director Richard Lowenstein and producer Chris Thomas, deleted scenes and theatrical trailer.
 It entered the UK Official DVD Chart at No. 98, the week ending 21 December.